-Linux is just one type of UNIX which is most famously known for being a free (as in free speech) derivative of UNIX.
+Linux is just one type of UNIX which is most famously known for being an open source, free (as in free speech, not always cost), derivative of UNIX.
 Most of UNIX’s different flavours are still being updated and are still in use all over the world today.
+Most of the successful ones are based on the AT&T System V (system five) release, which set a standard for UNIX back in 1983.
 Here are just some popular manufacturers and brands of UNIX, that you may or may not have heard of before:

 With the exception of FreeBSD, there was (and still is) a pretty grand fee to own one of the above versions of UNIX.
 Mainly large commercial organisations and universities have traditionally used these UNIX variants, however Linux appears to be replacing traditional UNIX on a lot of corporate systems due to it’s proven track record, it’s growing reputation as a contender to UNIX, and it’s low price tag, which can often be free.

 UNIX is good because it is a true multi-tasking, multi-user operating system.
-This means that it can do more than one thing at a time and it can provide all it’s services to lots of users at the same time.
+This means that it can do more than one thing at a time (for example, have a word processor and a music player open and working at the same time) and it can provide all it’s services to lots of users at the same time.
 Modern day workplaces rely on servers to provide a central resource of information and connectivity to users.
 UNIX was also the platform that many firsts came on: The Internet, the C programming language which is the basis for most modern computer programming languages.
 These were all firsts that took the other operating systems like Windows and Mac OS a long time to catch up to.
-In fact, today, Mac OS X is built on a version of UNIX: BSD.

 So, Unix is pretty clever, huh?
 Well, yes.
 It is, but Unix was also traditionally a pretty boring system that involved learning lots of commands that were tedious to learn.

 Why don’t we all use UNIX today if it’s so good?